yurt-page/Awesome-Cryptography-GUI/README.md

 - on the computer scan the Response QR Code from your webcam,
 - the rest is a matter of copy-pasting text.

-## See also
+## See Also

 * [cryptool](https://www.cryptool.org): set of GUI tools and some of them are open-source like [jcryptool](https://github.com/jcryptool/core).
   - The compamy also has a good YouTube channel ([Cryptography for Everybody](https://www.youtube.com/@CryptographyForEverybody))
 * [GnuPG (GPG) Frontends](https://www.gnupg.org/software/frontends.html): list of GnuPG frontends
 * [PGP-GUI](https://github.com/stokito/PGP-UI): a Java Swing app based on Bouncy Castle
-* [oSSLSignCode](https://github.cosslsigncodeom/mtrojnar/osslsigncode): a free alternative to Microsoft Signtool, it's also cross-platform
+* [oSSLSignCode](https://github.com/mtrojnar/osslsigncode): a free alternative to Microsoft Signtool, it's also cross-platform